Hegel's Basic Logical Blunders

 So, in the end, J1/G1 and G2-type sentences were modelled along the lines expressed by G4 and G5 -- i.e., as identity statements:

 G2: Cicero is Tully.

 G5: John = Manhood.

-But, once more, this turns predicates into Proper Names -- i.e., "a man" becomes the proper name of Manhood (or the 'Concept Man'), which it plainly is not.
-Naming is not the same as describing.
-We name our children when they are born, we do not describe them.
-[If we do describe them, we use predicates, not names.]
+But, and once more, these moves turn predicate expressions into Proper Names -- i.e., "a man" becomes the Proper Name of Manhood (or, of the 'Concept MAN'), which, plainly, it isn't.
+Naming isn't the same as describing.
+We name our children when they are born, or soon after, we don't simply describe them.
+If we do subsequently describe them, we use predicate expressions, not Proper Names.
 We don't name children with phrases like "is a man", or "is tall".
 Not even pop stars do that to their off-spring!
-Moreover, we describe the world around us, we do not simply name it.
+Moreover, we describe the world around us, we don't simply name it.

-The untoward result of linguistic confusion like this is explained by Professor E J Lowe:
+The untoward result of buying onto linguistic and semantic confusion like this was recently outlined for us by Professor E J Lowe:

 What is the problem of predication?
 In a nutshell, it is this.
 Consider any simple subject-predicate sentence, such as..., "Theaetetus sits".
 How are we to understand the different roles of the subject and the predicate in this sentence, "Theaetetus" and "sits" respectively?
 The role of "Theaetetus" seems straightforward enough: it serves to name, and thereby to refer to or stand for, a certain particular human being.
 But what about "sits"?
 Many philosophers have been tempted to say that this also refers to or stands for something, namely, a property or universal that Theaetetus possesses or exemplifies: the property of sitting.
 This is said to be a universal, rather than a particular, because it can be possessed by many different individuals.